ericbhoward/iCopy/trunk/iCopy/README.txt

 iCopy
 ----------------------------
-iCopy is a free and open source software that lets you combine your scanner and printer into a powerful, but easy to use photocopier by only pressing a button.
-Its simple user interface lets you manage scanner and printer options, like brightness, contrast, number of copies in a couple of seconds.
+iCopy is a free and open source software that lets you combine your scanner and printer into a powerful, but easy to use photocopier by only pressing a button.Its simple user interface lets you manage scanner and printer options, like brightness, contrast, number of copies in a couple of seconds.
+Automatic Document Feeders (ADF) and duplex scanners are supported.
+You can also save the acquired image to file or to PDF.
 As it's small and no installation is required, iCopy is also suitable for USB pen drives.

 1) Features